M.S. Language Technologies @ CMU

 Graduate Research Assistant @ DialRC

 Currently, I'm a Masters of Language Technologies student at CMU's Language Technologies Institute.
-I'm working on dialog systems, advised by Profs.
-Maxine Eskenazi and Alan Black as part of the DialRC group.
+I'm working on dialog systems, advised by Maxine Eskenazi as part of the DialRC group.

 Some recent news:

-I recently had a publication accepted to NIPS 2018!
+I had a publication accepted to NeurIPS 2018!
 My paper introduces the Middle-Out Decoder which uses self-attention to generate sequences from the middle-out rather than left-to-right.

 Feel free to contact me if you're interested in my work, have an interested opportunity, or you just want to chat about NLP or deep learning!

 Shikib Mehri, Leonid Sigal.
-"Middle-Out Decoding," In Neural Information Processing Systems (NIPS), 2018
+"Middle-Out Decoding," In Neural Information Processing Systems (NeurIPS), 2018

 A student in the Language Technologies Institute at Carnegie Mellon University.
 I am supervised by Profs.
 Maxine Eskenazi and Alan Black

 As a scientist intern on the Alexa AI team, I developed novel approaches for conversational speech recognition, yielding significant improvements in both quantitative and qualitative evaluation.
 A publication is in the works.